ygaostu/Shearlet-Transform-TensorFlow/README.md

 }
 ```
 This code was tested on an Ubuntu 18.04 system using Tensorflow 1.15.4 and an NVIDIA GeForce RTX 2080 Ti GPU.

+News:
+- [2021/09/05] Demo with Google Colab implemented in TF2 is available.

 ## Introduction ##
 ST is designed for reconstructing a Densely-Sampled Light Field (DSLF) from a Sparsely-Sampled